-The Moodle class format used in all classes provides a complete set of instructional elements to address learning effectively.
-Standard formatting within Moodle assists in setting a consistent expectation for students.
-The academic dean and the faculty chairs determine course learning outcomes and design and select instructional materials.
+The Canvas class format used in all classes provides a complete set of instructional elements to address learning effectively.
+Standard formatting within Canvas assists in setting a consistent expectation for students.
+The academic staff and the faculty determine course learning outcomes and design and select instructional materials.
 All faculty members are asked for input on the courses they teach.
 Cleary also seeks input from students and employers regarding program goals.